8-Day Package with Inca Trail Hike

 Day 7 – Inca Trail Day 4 to Machu Picchu.
 On the last day of the hike we will wake up very early (at about 3:15 am) and after having breakfast will wait in line until the Control opens at 5:30 am.
 Once we pass the Control, we will start hiking to Machu Picchu which will take 2 hours and we will hike for 6 km (4 miles) following the trail which is relatively flat until we reach Intipunku, the famous Sun Gate.
 Here, we will have our first view of Machu Picchu below us and depending on the season we may get to see the sunrise.
 From there, we will descend down to Machu Picchu which sits at 2,400 meters or 7,874 feet, and we will first check any large backpacks at the entrance.
 We will then have our 3-hour tour where you will see and learn about the most important sites including the Temple of the Sun, the main plaza, Intiwatana, and the Temple of the Condor.
 After your tour, you will take the bus down to Aguas Calientes, and in the afternoon you will take the train back to Cusco where we will pick you up from the train station and drop you off at your hotel.

 Day 8 – Departure.
 We will pick you up from your hotel in Cusco and take you to the airport for your departure flight.

-Food: We include lunch in the Sacred Valley (drinks are not included), a traditional supper and breakfast during the Community Visit, and all meals during the hike (lunch on the seventh day in Aguas Calientes is not included).
+Food: We include lunch in the Sacred Valley (drinks are not included), a traditional dinner and breakfast during the Community Visit, and all meals during the hike (lunch on the seventh day in Aguas Calientes is not included).
 Your hotel will provide breakfast.